ubcgif/mvi/content/theory.rst

     r_i(\delta_i)=\sqrt{\frac{\underset{\left | {\widetilde{g}_{ij}} \right| <\delta_i}\sum{\widetilde{g}_{ij}}^2}{\underset{j}\sum{\widetilde{g}_{ij}^2}}}, ~~i=1,\ldots,N,
     :label: rhoi

 Here the numerator is the norm of the discarded coefficients and the denominator is the norm of all coefficients.
 The threshold level :math:`\delta_{i_0}` is calculated on a representative row, :math:`i_0`.
 This threshold is then used to define a relative threshold :math:`\epsilon =\delta_{i_{o}}/ \underset{j}{\max}\left | {\widetilde{g}_{ij}} \right |`.
 The absolute threshold level for each row is obtained by

 .. math::
    \delta_i = \epsilon \underset{j}{\max}\left | {\widetilde{g}_{ij}} \right|, ~~i=1,\ldots,N.
    :label: deltai

-The program that implements this compression procedure is MAGSEN3D.
-The user is asked to specify the relative error :math:`r^*` and the program will determine the relative threshold level :math:`\delta_i`.
-Usually a value of a few percent is appropriate for :math:`r^*`.
-When both surface and borehole data are present, two different relative threshold levels are calculated by choosing a representative row for surface data and another for borehole data.
-For experienced users, the program also allows the direct input of the relative threshold level.
+The program that implements this compression procedure is MVISEN.
+For experienced users, the program also allows the direct input of the relative threshold level, but it is recommended to let the program determine the optimal compression accuracy.